3. Creating a start page

 - Name the item MyNode.cs and click Add.
 This will be a category content type.

-- Since catalog content is not page-based, change PageType to CatalogContentType, remove DisplayName and Description, add MetaClassName = My_Node, and resolve the using references.
+- Change ContentType to CatalogContentType, remove DisplayName and Description, add MetaClassName = "My_Node", and resolve the using references.
+This new class should inherit NodeContent.

 - Compile the solution.